 - Asking rail shippers to further bolster the safety of rail operations by fully and accurately disclosing and labeling hazardous materials shipments.

 Regulatory Oversight of Hazardous Materials Transportation

-Freight railroads move vast quantities of the products that are critical to our health and quality of life, including fertilizer, ethanol, crude oil shipments by rail (CBR) and chlorine.
-Some of these products are considered hazmat.
-Railroads are regulated by the U.S. government as common carriers, and therefore railroads are required to move these materials.
-The U.S. Department of Transportation has indicated that railroads are the safest mode of transportation for hazmat and therefore has supported the decision to enforce the common carrier requirement.
+Freight railroads move large quantities of hazardous materials that are critical to our nation’s health and quality of life, including fertilizer, ethanol, crude oil, and chlorine.
+However, railroads generally do not own the tank cars they transport; rather, tank cars are often purchased and maintained by shippers or equipment leasing companies.
+Railroads, as common carriers, are instead obligated to transport any freight, including hazardous materials, properly tendered on reasonable terms and conditions.
+The U.S. Department of Transportation (DOT) has indicated that railroads remain the safest above-the-ground mode of transportation for hazardous materials and therefore has supported the decision to continue the enforcement of this common carrier requirement.

 - Prevention: Stopping accidents before they occur.

-- Mitigation: Reducing the impact of accidents that do occur.
+- Mitigation: Reducing the consequences of accidents that do occur.

-The transportation of hazmat by rail is subject to strict oversight by the Federal Railroad Administration, the Pipeline and Hazardous Materials Safety Administration and the Department of Homeland Security.
-Railroads work in partnership with these and other local, state and federal entities on hazmat-related issues including train routing, security, tank car design, emergency response and more.
-In addition to following federal regulations, railroads apply their own special operating procedures for trains carrying hazmat.
+The transportation of hazardous materials by rail is subject to rigorous oversight by the Federal Railroad Administration (FRA), the Pipeline and Hazardous Materials Safety Administration (PHMSA), and the Department of Homeland Security (DHS).
+Railroads work in partnership with these and other local, state, and federal entities on hazardous materials-related issues, including train routing, security, tank car design, emergency response, and more.
+Railroads also require compliance with certain industry best practices which at times exceed federal requirements for trains carrying hazardous materials.

 Railroad Tank Cars